 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Training and Education

 This committee is charged with reviewing existing training efforts for professionals and determining how those efforts can be enhanced and expanded.
 These professionals include various groups who may encounter human trafficking such as: law enforcement, health care providers, social-service providers, hospitality providers, and those in code enforcement and regulatory agencies.

-2021 Committee Reports
+2022 Committee Reports

 After developing and adopting guidelines for evaluation of third-party trainings in 2020, the Training and Education Committee focused on implementing the evaluation process by reviewing a number of training materials on human trafficking for various professional audiences.
-The Committee had identified a number of online publicly available training sources.
+The committee had identified a number of online publicly available training sources.

-The Committee will continue to identify, evaluate, and recommend for posting on the Commission’s training website additional valuable human trafficking training for professionals.
+The committee will continue to identify, evaluate, and recommend for posting on the Commission’s training website additional valuable human trafficking training for professionals.

 In addition to postings on the training website, the Commission also sponsored an in-person advanced sex trafficking training: “Sex Trafficking Investigations for Law Enforcement: Sleuthing Force, Fraud or Coercion–Dispelling the Consensual Myth.”
 Hosted by the Eastern Michigan University Department of Public Safety, this half-day law enforcement training was a culmination of ongoing conversations across the Policy and Legislation, Victim Services, and Funding and Resources committees.